hackintoshrao/gleam-wiki/why-gleam.md

 # Compared to Spark
 Spark is a popular system.

-## No more JVM memory tuning
+* No more JVM memory tuning.
 JVM tuning is a big headache.
 Enough said...

-## No more JVM systems setup
+* No more systems setup.
 Spark needs a whole set of eco system.

-## Fast to setup and run.
+* Fast to setup and run.
 Gleam agents and Gleam master are very simple and very fast to setup.

-## Dynamically switch between Local mode, distributed in memory piping mode, or distributed disk-based RDD mode.
+* Dynamically switch between Local mode, distributed in memory piping mode, or distributed disk-based RDD mode.

-## Back Pressure
+* Back Pressure